atrauzzi/protoculture/readme.md

 ### Oh man, _not another javascript framework_!

-I get it, we all know about [JavaScript framework fatigue](http://www.commitstrip.com/wp-content/uploads/2015/09/Strip-Prendre-le-train-en-marche-650-finalenglish1.jpg).
+We all know about [JavaScript framework fatigue](http://www.commitstrip.com/wp-content/uploads/2015/09/Strip-Prendre-le-train-en-marche-650-finalenglish1.jpg).

-Cynicism over JavaScript is a super hip joke; but this kind of negativity can get the better of us.
-Protoculture enters the slightly empty space of application frameworks.
-It is not a middleware platform and is intended to be universal.
-Simply put, the evolution of the JavaScript ecosystem has been _because_ of all the _yet anothers_.
+Cynicism over JavaScript is a super hip joke; but we mustn't let this prevent us from growing.
+Protoculture enters the slightly empty space of guidance for ECMAScript applications.
+Protoculture itself only offers application structure and is intended to be universal.

+Really though, the evolution of the JavaScript ecosystem has been _because_ of all the _yet anothers_.
 Everything inside of protoculture has been distilled out of real production needs.
-I invite you to try it out and report any ideas or issues in a ticket.
+I invite you to try it out and report any feedback or issues in a ticket!

 ### In Detail
 The layering Protoculture provides has similar if not identical siblings in other languages and runtimes,